doughahn/unofficial-opf-guides/docs/play-by-post.md

 # Paizo Play By Post

-Play by post is a form of online gaming that allows the players to post in text format once ot twice a day.
+Play by post is a form of online gaming that allows the players to post in text format once or twice a day.
 Many players enjoy it as a supplement to their other gaming… some even consider it the highest form of tabletop gaming!

 **Benefits**